 1. Employee's Name:

 2. Patient's Name (If other than employee):

 Patient's relationship to employee:

-If patient is employee's child, is patient under 18 or an adult independent child:
+If patient is employee's child, is patient either under 18 or an adult dependent child:

+Yes No

+3. Date medical condition or need for treatment commenced [NOTE: THE HEALTH CARE PROVIDER IS NOT TO DISCLOSE THE UNDERLYING DIAGNOSIS WITHOUT CONSENT OF THE PATIENT:]

+1

-- 3. Date medical condition or need for treatment commenced [NOTE: THE HEALTH CARE PROVIDER IS NOT TO DISCLOSE THE UNDERLYING DIAGNOSIS WITHOUT CONSENT OF THE PATIENT:] - 4.
-Probable duration of medical condition or need for treatment: - 5.
-The attached sheet describes what is meant by a "serious health condition" under both the federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).
-Does the patient's condition qualify as a serious health conditionunder any of the eategories described?
+4. Probable duration of medical condition or need for treatment:

+5. The attached sheet describes what is meant by aBelow is a description of what constitutes a "serious health condition" under both the federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).
+Does the patient's condition qualify as a serious health condition:under any of the categories described?
 If so, please check the appropriate category.

+(1) (2) (3) (4) (5) (6)

+Yes No
-6. If the certification is for the serious health condition of the employee, please answer the following:

-- □ Is the employee able to perform work of any kind?
-(If "No2", skip next question.) - □ □ Is employee unable to perform any one or more of the essential functions of employee's position?
-(Answer after reviewing statement from employer of essential functions of employee's position, or, if none provided, after discussing with employee.) - 7.
-If the certification is for the care of the employee's family member, please answer the following: - Yes No - □ □ Does (or will) the patient require assistance for basic medical, hygiene, nutritional needs, safety, or transportation? - □ After review of the employee's signed statement (See Item 10 below), does the condition warrant the participation of the employee?
-(This participation may include psychological comfort and/or arranging for third-party care for the family member.) - 8.
-Estimate the period of time care is needed or during which the employee's presence would be beneficial: - 9.
-Please answer the following question only if the employee is asking for intermittent leave or a reduced work schedule.

-- □ Is it medically necessary for the employee to be off work on an intermittent basis or to work less than the employee's normal work schedule in order to deal with the serious health condition of the employee or family member? - □ If the answer to 9 is yes, please indicate the estimated number of doctor's visits, and/or estimated duration of medical treatment, either by the health care practitioner or another provider of health services, upon referral from the health care provider.
+6. If the e certification is for the serious health condition of the employee, please answer the wing: Yes No ☐ Is the employee able to perform work of any kind?
+(If "No,", skip next question.) ☐ Is employee unable to perform any one or more of the essential functions of employee's position?
+(Answer after reviewing statement from employer of essential functions of employee's position, or, if none provided, after discussing with employee.)
+7. If the e certification is for the care of the employee's family member, please answer the wing: Yes No ☐ Does (or will) the patient require assistance for basic medical, hygiene, nutritional needs, safety, or transportation? ☐ After review of the employee's signed statement (See Item 10 below), does the condition warrant the participation of the employee?
+(This participation may include psychological comfort and/or arranging for third-party care for the family member.)
+8. Estimate the period of time care is needed or during which the employee's presence would be beneficial: 9.
+Please answer the following questions only if the employee is asking for intermittent leave or a reduced work schedule.
+Yes No ☐ Intermittent Leave : Is it medically necessary for the employee to be off work on an intermittent basis or to work less than the employee's normal work schedule in order to deal withdue to the serious health condition of the employee or family member? ☐ If the answer to 9 is yes, please indicate the estimated number of doctor's visits, and/or estimated duration of medical treatment, either by the health care practitioner or another provider of health services, upon referral from the health care provider.